bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:39 PM CT, March 08</p>
+<p class="updated_time"> Latest data: 12:08 AM CT, March 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 59°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 8° **warmer** than today.
+Today's high is 67°, which is 8° **warmer** than yesterday.
+Tomorrow is expected to be 5° **warmer** than today.

 Currently:

 - 48°
-- Breezy
+- Clear
-- 74% humidity
+- 79% humidity
-- 12 mph wind
+- 13 mph wind
-- 1% cloud cover
+- 3% cloud cover
-- 38 AQI 🟩
+- 37 AQI 🟩
-- 0.3 inches of rain expected in the next 48 hours
+- 0.32 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>